 - The composition is sufficiently diverse in terms of expertise;

-No, (co-)supervisors are not members of the PhD Committee (Article 5.3, paragraph 2).
+No, (co-)supervisors are not members of the PhD Committee (Article 5.3, Paragraph 2).

 - Can the composition of a PhD Committee be changed?

-- When is the designation of cum laude awarded?
+- When is the designation of Cum Laude awarded?

-The PhD defense ceremony
+The PhD defense session

 The answers to the frequently asked questions have been carefully formulated.
 However, the text of the PhD Regulations is always leading.

 The Graduate School is the first point of contact for practical questions concerning the PhD process and registration.
 During the PhD program a number of administrative steps need to be taken in the PhD tracking system Hora Finita, for example for admission to the PhD program, the appointment of the (co)promotors and the approval of the PhD committee and the PhD thesis.